akf0676/packet-react/Chapter_04/README.md

 Eventhough, props are generally the attributes or properties that are sent to a child.
 In order for a child to communicate with the parent using props we will need to use the   {} syntax.
 You can pass any valid expression as a prop.
 You can pass a function callback as prop to a child component.
 A child can call it to update the state of the parent.

+#### Error Checking
+Use state to manage the validation errors.
+- Initially, it will be set to false.
+- After a user submits a form, we will check whether the user has not selected anything and set an appropriate error message.
+- State will be updated and it will display the error message accordingly.
+- If the user has selected at least one book, then the error state will be set to false and the error message won't be displayed.